cybex-gmbh/transmorpher/README.md

 If you want to interchange the classes which convert images to different formats, you can do so by creating classes which implement the `ConvertInterface`.
 An example implementation can be found at `App\Classes\Intervention\Convert`.
-You will also have to adjust the configuration values.
+You will also have to adjust the configuration values:

 ```php
 'convert_classes' => [